knpuniversity/symfony2-series/knpu/episode2/impersonation.rst

 Switching Users / Impersonation
 ===============================

-Let's look at just a few more quick things.
-Notice the ``ROLE_ALLOWED_TO_SWITCH`` role in ``security.yml``.
-What's that all about?
-One feature of Symfony is the ability to actually change which user you're logged in as.
+What's that ``ROLE_ALLOWED_TO_SWITCH`` all about in ``security.yml``.
+Symfony gives you the ability to actually *change* the user you're logged in as.
 Ever have a client complaint you couldn't replicate?
-Well now you can login as them without knowing their password to test things.
+Well now you can login as them without knowing their password.

 To activate this feature, add the ``switch_user`` key to your firewall: